Skip to content ↓

 Safeguarding and promoting the welfare of children is defined as:

-• Preventing impairment of children’s mental and physical health or development;
+• Preventing the impairment of children’s mental and physical health or development;

 • Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and